thehui87/Learning-Godot/class_canvasitem.md

 #### <a name="is_hidden">is_hidden</a>
   * [bool](class_bool)  **`is_hidden`**  **(** **)** const

 Return true if this CanvasItem is hidden.
-Note that the CanvasItem may not be visible, but as long as it's not hidden ([[#hide|hide]] called) the function will return false.
+Note that the CanvasItem may not be visible, but as long as it's not hidden ([`hide`](#hide) called) the function will return false.

 #### <a name="show">show</a>
   * void  **`show`**  **(** **)**